RobertJN64/TKinterModernThemes/README.md

 These themes can be added by creating a themed frame.
 A theme and mode (dark/light) can be specified.
-If the file is in a unusual location, an relative path might need to be included.

 ## Example:
 ```python